 Sproat Lake outdoor activities

-Sproat Lake Provincial Park offers a warm fresh water lake for swimming in the summer months.
-It is a popular spot to picnic, windsurf, waterski, fish, canoe or kayak.
+Sproat Lake Provincial Park offers a warm freshwater lake for swimming in the summer months.
+It is also a popular spot for picnics, windsurfing, waterskiing, fishing, canoeing, and kayaking.
 Find out more about the park.

 There are two campsite areas in the park.
-Be sure to make a reservation to avoid disappointment.
+To avoid disappointment, be sure to make a reservation.
 Download a park map.

 Getting to Sproat Lake Provincial Park